wpliu25/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 0.011				    | Right of Way at next intersection     							|

-For the third image, 'Priority Road 12' the model is incorrect and confident that this is a Speed Limit 60 (probability of .0.79), and the image does contain a road work sign.
+For the third image, 'Priority Road 12' the model is correct and confident that this is a Priority Road 12 (probability of .0.79), and the image does contain a road work sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|